asam-ev/qc-otx/README.md

 The ASAM Quality Checker OTX library contains a short representative list of check examples for [Open Test sequence eXchange (OTX)](https://report.asam.net/otx-iso-13209-open-test-sequence-exchange-format) to showcase the functionality and implementation (it shall not be a reference implementation) for the ASAM Quality Checker project.

-**Disclaimer**: The current version is a release candidate.
-The first official release is expected to be in November.

 - [asam-qc-otx](#asam-qc-otx)
   - [Installation and usage](#installation-and-usage)
     - [Installation using pip](#installation-using-pip)